dpkagrawal/message-parser/README.md

 # message-parser
 Atlassian Coding Exercise

+## SINGLE_REQUEST BRANCH

+** I figured I could do better if I had an API that would take an array of URLs as an input and return their titles in a single HTTP call, which is what I would expect from a professional application.
+Since my js skills are a bit rusty I decided to try this on a separate branch.
+Just for fun, I put together a simple endpoint using Firebase Functions and decided to give it a go :) **

 Please write a solution that takes a chat message string and returns a JSON string containing information about its contents.
 Special content to look for includes:

 1. @mentions - A way to mention a user.
 Always starts with an '@' and ends when hitting a non-alphanumeric character.
 For example, "Hey @andy, are you free for lunch tomorrow?".